Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 Additional implementations:
 #Add choice for playing with Real-time betting(delay between dicethrows)
+#Various multipliers - add money implementation, so players can choose to play with money.
+Also add currency exchange.
 #Game is not in real life, but played via computer.
 Each player's input is hid from other players - encapsulate so only player can access.

+Gameflow - console UI =

+#First welcome players to game.
+-Ask how many players.
+-Add the players to the Table(), one at a time.

+#After first round:
+-Print results of round.
+-Print current total results.
+-Hand out awards.
+-Ask if new player wants to join, or other player wants to leave.

+#After round when one player wins:
+-Print results.
+-Hand out awards.
+-Wipe all info, and System.out 'goodbye'.